 Turning to the coffee, the house-blend looked very dark in the hopper, so I went for the single-origin, a Guatemalan.
 The barista had trouble pulling the first shot and so discarded it, something I always appreciate.
 The second shot came out just fine, a rather nice, well-balanced espresso that I had in my Kaffeeform cup.

-Aside: if you can’t get out to Kyoto, % Arabica has a global footprint.
-As well three stores in Kyoto, there are more in Hong Kong, Kuwait and the United Arab Emirates.
-What’s more, the website promises more to come in 2017, including Europe, the US and the UK!
+% Arabica has two other Kyoto stores, the original in Higashiyama and a second in Arashiyama.
+Don’t worry if you can’t get to Kyoto, though: % Arabica has a global footprint.
+As well three stores in Kyoto, there are more across Asia, the Middle-east and Europe.
+What’s more, as of 2019, the website promises more to come, including the US and London!
 Impressive for a company that only opened its first store in 2014!